telosnetwork/native-to-evm-transaction/README.md

 ### Deploy an ERC20 Mintable token

-Deploy your token in minutes using [our repository](https://github.com/telosnetwork/erc20-infinite-mint-example)
+Deploy your token in minutes using [our repository](https://github.com/telosnetwork/erc20-infinite-mint-example) and save the address

+** OR **

+Use our already deployed contract @ ...

 ### Get the EVM Transaction data